 Who Can Apply: Any 501c3 within Arizona can apply for project or event funding as long as they are in good standing with the Arizona Corporation Commission? http://www.azcc.gov/divisions/corporations/

-Process: Applications for project funding will be submitted in writing on forms provided by the AZSFWC (application forms: Microsoft WORD or PDF).
+Process: Applications for project funding will be submitted in writing on forms provided by the AZSFWC (application forms: Fillable PDF).

 We are now considering all grants on a quarterly cycle.
 Please see the following schedule and submit your grant request appropriately.
 Those not meeting the quarterly deadlines will not be considered for funding until the following cycle.

 1st Quarter Cycle: